About The Artist

 Bright colors and dramatic images are used to draw in the viewer.
 The work is based on classical poses so it is familiar to the audience, thus making it friendlier.
 The art world can be judgmental; these works provide a safe experience which has not been provided in our art/viewer relationships of the past (e.g. the typical gallery experience).
 This way more people can interact with art, because the intimidation around it is removed.
 The canvas tells a story when the image is being created, the work is given an abstract name so there is no prescriptive title or clue about the meaning of the piece.
 This allows the viewer to be free to express his/herself in this new paradigm.

 The Window Series – An Inspiration For The Imagination is my first venture into the way I create art these days.
 For example: When I drew in Window 1, I didn’t know she was pregnant, had a tattoo or a lizard.
 Window 9 started out as an innocent kiss but turned into something much more provocative.
 I provide only part of the scene, just as a window pane does, so you can create your own story and complete the picture.

 The New Fable and New Mythology series are similar to the Window series in execution but not content.
 I encourage you to make up a new myth or a new fable based on the image.
 Make it relevant to the world we live in.

-My paintings are large and the archival-quality prints can be actual size or scaled down.
+The archival-quality prints of my work can be actual size or scaled down.
 You may also order custom sizes — just reach out for pricing.
 I offer free crating, shipping, and insurance on everything.